 (Interview with Arafat, 12.1.1980)

-The Israeli government is afraid of the realization of the Palestinian’s right of return to their homeland.
+The Israeli government is afraid of the realization of the Palestinians’ right of return to their homeland.
 This fear is likened to a scarecrow that disturbs the sleep of this government.

-תחום היעד – הפחד ממימוש זכות השיבה של העם הפלסטיני מומשג באמצעות תחום המקור – דחליל.
+The target domain—the fear that the Palestinians’ right to return will be realized—is conceptualized through the source domain of the scarecrow.

 4.2.2 Animal metaphors

-Many different cultures played a key role in the “birth” of metaphors from the animal world.
-For instance, in the Persian language, they say “He is a fox,” and in English, “He is an owl.”
-These two metaphors have approximately the same meaning: wisdom and cleverness.
-However, the former connotes something somewhat negative because it implies employing cleverness for deception and cunning.
-The second, in contrast, connotes something somewhat positive because it implies employing cleverness for positive purposes (Rouhi and Mahand 2011: 253).

-There are animal metaphors used to praise a certain person given his positive qualities.
-For example, “He is a Lion” describes the bravery of a person.
-In contrast, there are metaphors used to mock a certain person and belittle his value.
-“He is a chicken” is a case in point.
-It describes a coward (Rouhi and Mahand 2011: 253).
+Many different cultures have made important contributions to the creation of metaphors from the animal world.
+For instance, in Persian, comparing someone to a fox implies that person is wise and clever, while in English, the owl metaphor is used to convey approximately the same meaning.
+However, the fox metaphor also has a somewhat negative connotation, as it implies employing cleverness for deception and cunning.
+The owl metaphor, in contrast, has a somewhat positive connotation, as it implies employing cleverness for positive purposes (Rouhi and Mahand 2011: 253).
+Other animal metaphors are used to praise a certain person’s positive qualities.
+For example, comparing an individual to a lion implies that they are brave and fearless.
+In contrast, some animal metaphors are used to mock and belittle a person and their personal worth—comparing someone to a chicken, for example, implies that that person is a coward (Rouhi and Mahand 2011: 253).

-The metaphor “talons of the occupation” in example (12) emphasizes Israel’s extraordinary aggression and its adherence to its policies of occupation, like a predator mercilessly sinking its talons into its prey.
+The metaphor ‘talons of the occupation’ in example (12) emphasizes Israel’s extraordinary aggression and its adherence to its policies of occupation, like a predator mercilessly sinking its talons into its prey.
 The metaphor of the “young lions” in example (13) reflects stubborn resistance of the Palestinian youth to the Israeli occupation, bravery and the extraordinary emotional strength that will ultimately be reflected in the victory of the establishment of a Palestinian state with East Jerusalem as its capital.

 Examples (12) Jerusalem must be rescued from the talons of the occupation.

-תחום היעד – הכיבוש הישראלי לירושלים מומשג באמצעות תחום המקור: חית טרף התוקעת את ציפורניה בטרף.
+The target domain—the Israeli occupation of Jerusalem—is conceptualized through the source domain of a predator digging its talons into its prey.

 (13) Until a young lion unfurls the Palestinian flag on the walls of Jerusalem.